brianjunhyuplee/employee-directory-final/README.md

 After declaring the state, several functions will be made.

 First is the componentDidMount function.
-This function will be called as soon as the page is ready to be loaded in.
+This function will be called as soon as the page is ready to be rendered.
 In this function, the list of employees instantiated in the state will be filled by the API.
 For the sake of demonstration, the api was taken from [randomuser.me](randomuser.me).

 The next function identifies the onChange called within the search bar.
+This function is called within the render, and will be the first one called when the search bar is changed.
 *The code is shown below*

 ```js